UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ## Introduction

 **Read this documentation carefully!
 There are a lot of details.
-They are important.**
+They are important.
+You will be sad and frustrated if you disregard them.**

 Once arrangement is determined, consult with the audiovisual srchivist or Technical Services processing archivist to decide which method to use to gather and enter item-level metadata into Jitterbug.
 Jitterbug is accessible to authorized users with an Onyen and Onyen password at the following link: